Boy-314/CS202/lab4/readme.md

 * N is the number of references for each process.
 * R is the replacement algorithm.

-NOTE: THIS LAB DOES NOT WORK IF YOU PROVIDE A FILENAME THAT DOES NOT EXIST
+NOTE: THIS LAB DOES NOT HAVE A DEBUGGING OR SHOW RANDOM OUTPUT